Prem Singh Tamang

 Prem Singh Tamang (born 5 February 1968), better known as P. S. Golay, is an Indian politician and former teacher who is serving as the Chief Minister of Sikkim from 27 May 2019 and also as leader of the house in state assembly.
-He is also the founder and leader of the Sikkim Krantikari Morcha since 2019.
+He is also the founding leader of the Sikkim Krantikari Morcha since 2019.
 He represents the Poklok-Kamrang in the Sikkim Legislative Assembly since 2019, Upper Burtuk from 2009 to 2019 and Chakung from 1994 to 2009.
 Before forming the SKM party, he was a key member of the Sikkim Democratic Front (SDF) Party.

 Personal life

-Tamang was born on 5 February 1968 in the Nepali-speaking Kalu Singh Tamang and Dhan Maya Tamang.
+Tamang was born on 5 February 1968 to the Nepali-speaking Kalu Singh Tamang and Dhan Maya Tamang.
 He hails from Singling Busty, West Sikkim.
 He graduated with a degree in Bachelors of Arts from Darjeeling Government College in 1988.
 After graduation, he worked as a teacher in a state-run school.
 He is married to Krishna Rai.
 His son is politician Aditya Tamang, who is also a member of Sikkim Legislative Assembly from Soreng-Chakung.

 In 2024, Tamang was conferred with the Gorkha Gaurav Samman 2024 award by the Nepali language daily Himalaya Darpan.